 Funding A Wedding: Using Savings vs. Using A Loan

-Our guide to funding your dream wedding aims to clear the air when it comes to your financial choices for the big day.
-After all, your memories of the wedding should be surrounded by love – not debt!
+Our guide to funding your dream wedding aims to clear the air when it comes to using savings or a personal loan to pay for the big day.

 How much do weddings actually cost?

 Wondering how much couples actually spend on their big day?
-According to MoneySmart, the average Aussie couple spends $36,000 on their wedding.
+According to a survey conducted by Easy Weddings, the average Aussie couple in 2022 spent $32,000 on their wedding - an average of 25% above their initial budget of $25,667!
 While costs can fluctuate dramatically depending on the scale of your wedding, some of the common expenses to consider include the:

 - Venue (sometimes multiple depending on ceremony and reception);